Howl's Moving Castle (film): Plot

 Sophie learns that Howl's life is somehow bound to Calcifer's and that Howl has been transforming into a bird-like creature to interfere with both sides in the war, but each transformation makes it more difficult for him to return to human form.
 Howl then has the castle magically linked to Sophie's home, parking the castle itself on the town's outskirts.
 A few days later, the town is bombed by enemy aircraft and Suliman's henchmen attack the house and Sophie's hat shop.
 Howl heads out to protect the group.
 Sophie then moves everyone out of the house and removes Calcifer from the fireplace, which collapses the castle.
-The Witch of the Waste realizes that Calcifer has Howl's heart and grabs the fire demon, setting herself on fire.
+The Witch of the Waste realizes that Calcifer possesses Howl's heart and grabs the fire demon, setting herself on fire.
 Sophie panics and pours water onto the Witch, which douses Calcifer.
 The remainder of the castle then splits in two; Sophie falls down a chasm and is separated from the group.

 Following the charmed ring, Sophie wanders into a scene from the past, where she sees a young Howl catch a falling star – Calcifer – and give him his heart.
 Sophie calls for them to find her in the future as she is teleported away.
 She returns to the present, finds Howl, and they reunite with the others.
 The Witch returns Howl's heart, and Sophie places it back inside Howl, reviving him and freeing Calcifer, though he decides to stay.
 Sophie's curse is broken, though her hair remains silver.
 After she kisses Turnip Head on the cheek, he returns to human form, revealing himself to be Justin, the missing prince from the enemy kingdom.
 He reveals that only his true love's kiss can break his curse.
 After seeing Sophie's affection lies with Howl, he promptly heads for home to cease the war, but promises he will see them again.
 Suliman, watching through a crystal globe, also decides to end the war.
 Sometime later, bombers fly under dark skies over a recovered and green countryside headed to another war, while Sophie, Howl, and the others travel in the opposite direction in a new flying castle.
 As the castle soars away, Howl and Sophie kiss on the castle's balcony.